What is the Right to a Speedy Trial Under the 6th Amendment?

 The other is found in the Maryland Code, and is commonly referred to the as the “Hicks” rule.
 The Constitutional right to a speedy trial is the focus of this article.

-The U.S. Supreme Court has ruled that, whether an accused’s constitutional right to a speedy trial has been abridged must be determined on a case by case basis, and decided based on a consideration of four factors:
+Attorney Eric T. Kirk says the U.S. Supreme Court has ruled that, whether an accused’s constitutional right to a speedy trial has been abridged must be determined on a case by case basis, and decided based on a consideration of four factors:

 - length of delay

 - the defendant’s assertion of his right, and